“Lord, remind me how brief my time on earth will be. Remind me that my days are numbered— how fleeting my life is.”

 The verse speaks of an eagerness to know one’s limits.
 Tell me, remind me, how short it all is.
 I want you to tell me, where the end is, so I can live my life in a response to the truth.
 I want to respond to reality, whatever that may be.

-We must accept, purposefully, the end of it all.
-We can not deceive ourselves.
-We welcome the intrusion of a finish line.
+We must calmly accept the end of our time here on earth.
+We can’t deceive ourselves.
+We need to welcome the intrusion of a finish line.
 Let us live, men and women, in a full understanding of our limits.
 Let us walk in the fear of our God.

 “Life, lovely while it lasts, is soon over.